22nd February 2024

 Our radiography specialists collaborate closely with our clients to develop the optimum method and approach for their scope of work, frequently in early engagement sessions.
 We ensure close attention to detail when planning every element of the operation.
 Which is key to enabling safe, sustainable productivity for every shift on every project.

-Established over nearly four decades, we have an unrivalled reputation in the sector for consistent performance on major capital construction projects in the UK civil nuclear industry.
+Established over four decades, we have an unrivalled reputation in the sector for consistent performance on major capital construction projects in the UK civil nuclear industry.

 Precise project data management

 High volume pipe work installation projects demand the generation, management and distribution of accurate weld data.
 Our bespoke e-data management system has been developed to take account of every item of client weld data, to provide 100% traceability.

 - Auto import of requested work from client

 - Creation and maintenance of approved technical procedures

 - NDT data reports – RAD, MAG/PEN, UT & Surface Inspection

 - Infinite interrogated to produce productivity and MI reports by package, module, area or overall project – per day, week, month, year, contract, or as required